S2-group/rep-pkg-ecsa-2024-SA-assessment-for-sustainability-a-case-study/README.md

      |
      |--- src/                             Source code used in the paper
      |
      |--- docs/                   	   Supplementary material and misc. documents
      |
-     |--- data/                            Data used in the paper
+     |--- data/                            Data used in the paper including templates, input and output data and results
-            |
-            |--- additional_data/